We're working to improve the way we communicate and engage with our community and have developed a Community Engagement Strategy to guide our journey.

 Objective: To deliver planned and consistent engagement with our community in an open, transparent and inclusive way

-• To interact with the community and stakeholders using a broad range of communications and engagement tools and techniques, which maximise reach and diversity of those engaged
+• To interact with our community and stakeholders using a broad range of communications and engagement tools and techniques, which maximise reach and diversity of those engaged.

 • Plan, review and evaluate projects using an Engagement Plan Framework

-• Reference the use of IAP2 spectrum in all engagement practices and application of all five levels of IAP2 Public Participation Spectrum
+• Reference the use of IAP2 spectrum in all engagement practices and application of all fivem levels of IAP2 Public Participation Spectrum

 • Evaluate performance of engagement methods in attracting relevant breadth and depth of community and stakeholder participation

-• Monitor and review quantitative and qualitative inputs such as number of attendees, social media statistics and online activity
+• Monitor and review quantitative and qualitative inputs such as number of attendees, social media statistics, community feedback, Councillor feedback and online activity

-• Review communications and engagement methods annually to ensure they are delivering meaningful outcomes for council, community and stakeholders
+• Review communications and engagement methods annually to ensure they are delivering meaningful outcomes for council, community and stakeholders, including looking at providing more opportunities for face-to-face community engagement across the shire

 Key success measures:

-• Increased opportunities for Council to collaborate with its stakeholders
+• Increased opportunities for Council to collaborate with our community and stakeholders

-• Increased capacity and participation by all sections of the community in engagement activities
+• Increased capacity and participation by all sections of our community in engagement activities

 • Increased level of support and endorsement for community engagement